The Changing Status Of Indian Women

-Though initially all the leaders were men, women gradually came into the scene and played their role not only in changing history but also the society as a whole, through their efforts in different areas of work such as education, politics and freedom movement.
-Mrs. Annie Besant, Dr. Sarojini Naidu, Kamladevi Chattopadhyay, Mrs. Nellie Sengupta, Durgabai Deshmukh and many others gave a change and betterment.
+Though initially, all the leaders were men, women gradually came into the scene and played their role not only in changing history but also in the society as a whole, through their efforts in different areas of work such as education, politics, and freedom movement.
+Mrs. Annie Besant, Dr. Sarojini Naidu, Kamladevi Chattopadhyay, Mrs. Nellie Sengupta, Durgabai Deshmukh, and many others gave a change and betterment.

-Women took equal initiative and participated in all types of struggle for national freedom, i.e., non-violent movement advocated by Mahatma Gandhi and the Indian National Congress, as well.
+Women took the equal initiative and participated in all types of the struggle for national freedom, i.e., the non-violent movement advocated by Mahatma Gandhi and the Indian National Congress, as well.
 Rani Lakshmi Bai of Jhansi whose heroism and superb leadership laid an outstanding example of real patriotism.
-Indian women who joined the national movement belonged to educated and liberal families, as well as those from the rural areas and from all walk of life, all castes, religions and communities.
+Indian women who joined the national movement belonged to educated and liberal families, as well as those from the rural areas and from all walks of life, all castes, religions, and communities.

-Throughout history and in many societies including India, gender inequality was part and parcel of an accepted male dominated culture.
-Atrocities and discrimination are the two major problems, which the women face in the contemporary India.
-The traditional mentality assumes that women are mainly confined to the household activities like “kitchen and kids”.
-They have been considered as the sex object and inferior to men in different spheres of life.
+Throughout history and in many societies including India, gender inequality was part and parcel of accepted male-dominated culture.
+Atrocities and discrimination are the two major problems, which women face in contemporary India.
+The traditional mentality assumes that women are mainly confined to household activities like “kitchen and kids”.
+They have been considered as sex objects and inferior to men in different spheres of life.
 The ‘Sati Pratha’, ‘Pardah System’, ‘Child Marriage’, ‘Dowry System’, etc., have been some forms of atrocities and discriminatory attitudes against women.
-Even after six decades of Indian Independence, women are still one of the most powerless and marginalised sections of Indian Society.
+Even after six decades of Indian Independence, women are still one of the most powerless and marginalized sections of Indian Society.

-The principle of gender equality is enshrined in the Indian Constitution in its Preamble, Fundamental Rights, Fundamental Duties and Directive Principles.
-The Constitution not only grants equality to women, but also empowers the state to adopt measures of positive discrimination in favour of women.
+The principle of gender equality is enshrined in the Indian Constitution in its Preamble, Fundamental Rights, Fundamental Duties, and Directive Principles.
+The Constitution not only grants equality to women but also empowers the state to adopt measures of positive discrimination in favor of women.

-Parliament passed various legislations to safeguard Constitutional Rights to women.
-These legislative measures include, the Hindu Marriage Act (1955), The Hindu Succession Act (1971), Equal Remuneration Act (1976), Child Marriage Restraint Act (1976), Immoral Trafficking (Prevention) Act (1986) and finally Pre-natal Diagnostic Technique (Regulation and Prevention of Measure) Act (1994) etc. Apart from these, various welfare measures have been taken up by the Government from time to time to empower the women.
+Parliament passed various legislations to safeguard Constitutional Rights for women.
+These legislative measures include the Hindu Marriage Act (1955), The Hindu Succession Act (1971), Equal Remuneration Act (1976), Child Marriage Restraint Act (1976), Immoral Trafficking (Prevention) Act (1986), and finally Pre-natal Diagnostic Technique (Regulation and Prevention of Measure) Act (1994), etc. Apart from these, various welfare measures have been taken up by the Government from time to time to empower women.

-The Government of India in 1953 established a Central Social Welfare Board with a nation-wide programme for grants-in-aid for women, children and underprivileged group.
+The Government of India in 1953 established a Central Social Welfare Board with a nationwide program for grants-in-aid for women, children, and underprivileged groups.
 A separate department of women and child development was set up at the Centre in 1985 to give a district identity and provide a nodal point on matters relating to women’s development.
 National Commission on Women was created by an Act of Parliament in 1992.
-Besides these, India has also ratified various International conventions and human rights.
+Besides these, India has also ratified various international conventions and human rights.

-Woman in general, had various responsibilities like looking after the comforts of her husband, bringing up children, serving elders of the family, showing compassion to the guests and servants, etc. Though woman received education to a limited extent, she had good knowledge of religious rituals, as she sat with her husband in offering worship and attending temples.
-She had to discharge multiple responsibilities as a wife, daughter-in-law, mother, mother-in-law etc.
+A woman, in general, had various responsibilities like looking after the comforts of her husband, bringing up children, serving elders of the family, showing compassion to the guests and servants, etc. Though women received education to a limited extent, she had good knowledge of religious rituals, as she sat with her husband in offering worship and attending temples.
+She had to discharge multiple responsibilities as a wife, daughter-in-law, mother, mother-in-law, etc.

-However, women in India continue to face numerous problems, including violent victimisation through rape, acid throwing, dowry killings, marital rape, and the forced prostitution of young girls.
-India have been ranked as the worst G20 country to be a women.
+However, women in India continue to face numerous problems, including violent victimization through rape, acid throwing, dowry killings, marital rape, and the forced prostitution of young girls.
+India has been ranked as the worst G20 country to be a woman.